jhll1124/Extract-WutheringWaves-LogURL/README.md

 ---

 ## Notes
-- The script assumes the default game installation path.
-Update `$gamePath` if the game is installed elsewhere.
+- You must update `$gamePath` if the game is installed elsewhere.
 - Ensure you have opened the Convene History in the game to generate relevant log entries.
 - Modify or extend the URL patterns in the script as needed to match different scenarios.